amplabs-ai/amplabs/README.md

 This repo serves as the Home Page for the AmpLabs Community.
 There are many ways to participate in the community development process.

-1. Star the AmpLabs GitHub repo
+1. Star this GitHub repo
 2. Read through AmpLabs documentation
 3. Propose any changes as issues
 4. Raise any questions on GitHub discussions